nytimes/drone-gke/DOCS.md

 ## Secrets

-TODO(tonglil): verify the secret prefix...

 `drone-gke` also supports creating Kubernetes secrets for you.
-These secrets should be passed with targets with the prefix `secret_`.
-These secrets will be used as variables in the `secret_template`.
+These secrets should be passed from Drone secrets to the plugin as environment variables with targets with the prefix `secret_`.
+These secrets will be used as variables in the `secret_template` in their environment variable form (uppercased).

 Kubernetes expects secrets to be base64 encoded, `drone-gke` does that for you.
-If you pass in a secret that is already base64 encoded, please apply the prefix `base64_` t and the plugin will not re-encode them.
+If you pass in a secret that is already base64 encoded, please apply the prefix `secret_base64_` and the plugin will not re-encode them.

-## Examples
+## Example reference usage

+### `.drone.yml`

-`.drone.yml`, particularly the `gke:` build step:
+Note particularly the `gke:` build step.

 ```yml
 ---